Nontrivial torsion in the Tate--Shafarevich group of elliptic curves via visibility and twists: Introduction

 Let $\ell$ be an odd prime number.
 Let \(E/\mathbb{Q}\) be a certain elliptic curve without a degree $\ell$-isogeny defined over \(\mathbb{Q}\).
 We produce square-free integers \(D\) such that \(\Sha(E^D/\mathbb{Q})[\ell]\) is nontrivial, where \(\Sha(E^D/\mathbb{Q})\) denotes the Tate--Shafarevich group of the quadratic twist \(E^D/\mathbb{Q}\) and \(\Sha(E^D/\mathbb{Q})[\ell]\) its \(\ell\)-torsion subgroup.
 For elliptic curves admitting a degree \(\ell\)-isogeny defined over \(\mathbb{Q}\), the subgroup \(\Sha(E^D/\mathbb{Q})[\ell]\) can be controlled via the Tamagawa ratio.
 The situation is treated in the literature (\cite{Bhargava}, \cite{Ariel}).
 However, we focus on the case where there is no isogeny of degree $\ell$ and $E/\mathbb{Q}$ has bad reduction at $\ell$, a situation that cannot be handled using the Tamagawa ratio.

 Cremona and Mazur introduced the notion of visibility.
-In the examples of \cite{Ma} and in the appendix to \cite{mazur} written by Cremona and Mazur, the authors observe that certain nontrivial elements of the Tate--Shafarevich group can be explained as arising from the Mordell--Weil group of a related elliptic curve $F$ (assuming these elements are nontrivial).
+In the examples of \cite{Ma}, the authors observe that certain nontrivial elements of the Tate--Shafarevich group can be explained by the difference between the Mordell--Weil ranks of $E$ and an elliptic curve $F$ with the same mod $3$ Galois representation, namely $E[3] \cong F[3]$ as $G_{\mathbb{Q}}$-modules.
 Agashe and Stein proved that, for a suitable pair \((E,F)\) of elliptic curves, a positive difference between the Mordell--Weil ranks of \(F\) and \(E\) yields nontrivial elements of \(\Sha(E/\mathbb{Q})\) via visibility, unconditionally, by checking certain local conditions; see \cite{visibility}, Theorem~\ref{sha}.
 Agashe and Biswas relaxed the hypotheses involving the ambient abelian variety by using the Kummer theory of Néron models \cite{2013}.
 However, when one is interested in the $\ell$-primary part of the Tate--Shafarevich group for primes $\ell$ dividing the conductor of $E$ or $F$, their theorem does not apply directly.
 By showing $\operatorname{res}_{\ell} \circ \varphi = 0$ where $\varphi$ is the map defined in Section \ref{phidef} which plays a crucial role in the theory of visibility, Fisher showed that the theorem of Agashe--Stein applies in the situation where $E$ and $F$ have split multiplicative reduction at $\ell$, or where $E$ (resp. $F$) has non-split multiplicative reduction and $F$ (resp. $E$) has good reduction \cite{Fisher}.
 By contrast, there is no general theory that covers all cases of additive reduction.